windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ### Install API Key
 After installing the Device Handler and Service Manager and then receiving the key from StreamLabs, the key must be entered into the Service Manager.
 In the SmartThings IDE, select the newly installed "StreamLabs Water Flow SM" on the "My SmartApps" page.
 Select "App Settings" in upper right of the  page.
 Expand "Settings" on the App Settings page and enter "api_key" in the name box (if not already populated) and the provided key in the value box. select "Update' on the bottom of the page.
 ### Phone App Service Manager Installation
 You may want to be logged into the SmartThings IDE and viewing the "Live Logging" page for any errors that might occur during installation.
 Use the standard SmartApp installation methods to install the Service Manager in the Phone App.
-That is, go to the "Automation" page and the "SmartApps" tab.
-Scroll to the bottom and select "Add a SmartApp".
-At the bottom, select "My Apps".
-Select the "StreamLabs Water Flow SM".
+That is, via the "hamburger" 3 horizontal line menu, go to the "SmartApps" page.
+Press the plus sign to add a new SmartApp.
+Scroll to the bottom and select the "StreamLabs Water Flow SM".
 Configure the Service Manager.
 The following sections provide additional information on the options.

 Once the Service Manager is installed, it will search the StreamLabs cloud for the Water Meter.
 If it is found, the Device Handler will then be automatically installed within about 30 seconds.
 #### Assign Name for Service Manager